-The Durham Convention Center, jointly built by the City and County in 1987, is a meeting destination within the Downtown Business District and complements functions held at the Arts Council, the Carolina Theatre and the Armory while promoting and complementing a wide variety of economic impact generating activities in the downtown area.
+The Durham Convention Center, jointly built by the City and County in 1987, is a meeting destination within the Downtown Business District and complements functions held at the Arts Council, the Carolina Theatre, and the Armory while promoting and complementing a wide variety of economic impact generating activities in the downtown area.
 The facility includes two large ballrooms (that can be divided into various sizes), six breakout rooms and two executive boardrooms.
 The downtown Durham tourism infrastructure has grown over recent years, and, consequently, events hosted at the Durham Convention Center have become more robust.
 This has resulted in an increase in convention business, which is expected to continue to grow along with additional growth in the downtown core.

-Oak View Group, formerly known as Spectra Venue Management, has been successfully managing the Durham Convention Center since January 2011.
-This company and management team has a wealth of experience handling such facilities and improving their bottom-line financial condition, and they have proven this reputation at the Durham Convention Center as well.
+Oak View Group, formerly known as Spectra Venue Management, has been managing the Durham Convention Center since January 2011.
+This company and management team has experience handling such facilities and improving their bottom-line financial condition.
 Since managing the venue, the operating deficit has continued to decline, and the current management agreement incentivizes increased gross revenues and improved facility utilization.